CodingBaum/basic-stripe-template/README.md

-# VueStripeClient
+# basic-stripe-template
-A test vue project with stripe
+A test template for stripe